wbamberg/idl-reference/docs/nsIWindowMediator.md

 </table>

 ### setZPosition(inWindow, inPosition, inBelow) ###
- A window has been positioned behind another.
+<code> A window has been positioned behind another.
 Inform WindowMediator
 @param inWindow the window in question
 @param inPosition new position. values:
                   zLevelTop: topmost window.